-Even healthy older adults usually have less secure balance than they had when they were younger.
+Even healthy older adults can experience less secure balance than when they were younger.
 Older adults may be taking many medications or coping with chronic conditions that can cause problems with balance.

 - Numbness.
-Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, a result of simple aging or diseases like diabetes.
+Numbness (peripheral neuropathy) in the legs and feet comes from nerve damage, which can be a result of simple aging or diseases like diabetes.
 Your nerves can no longer send signals to your brain about the position of your legs and feet, which can cause unsteadiness.

 - Other nerve problems.
 Neurological disorders such as Parkinson's disease, ataxia, spinal cord disorders, and other chronic diseases increase the risk of balance problems.

 - Joint and muscle problems.
 Most people experience at least some arthritis, joint pain, or muscle weakness with advancing years.
 These can interfere with your body’s ability to move and react quickly to changes in posture or position.

 - Postural (orthostatic) hypotension.
 Low blood pressure decreasing when you stand up quickly from a sitting or lying position.
 Causes of postural hypotension may include Inadequate oxygen to the brain (ischemic cerebral disease), pinching of the vertebral artery in your spine, or taking medications that affect your body’s response to sitting up or standing up.

 - Medications.
 Many older adults take quite a few different medications each day—both prescription and over-the-counter products.
 Your sense of balance may be affected by some of these drugs, such as:

 - anti-epileptic drugs

 - sedatives and tranquilizers